 If you need to be absent, your absence must be recognized under the bargaining agreement or district policy.
 You are required to follow the appropriate procedures listed in the policy or bargaining agreement.
-You can view your available leave days on myView.
+You can view your available leave days in the Employee Access Center.

 Types of leaves available are: bereavement, sick, medical, parental, personal, unpaid, military, jury duty, religious observance, sabbatical (teachers only) and paid holidays.